Karl-Erivan Haub

-Karl-Erivan Haub (March 2, 1960 – disappeared April 7, 2018) was a German-American-Russian billionaire businessman, and the managing director and part owner of Tengelmann Group.
+Karl-Erivan Haub (March 2, 1960 – disappeared April 7, 2018) was an American-born German-Russian billionaire businessman.
+He was managing director and part owner of Tengelmann Group.
 He disappeared while mountaineering on April 7, 2018, and was legally declared dead by a German court in May 2021.

 Life and family

-Karl-Erivan Haub was born on March 2, 1960, in Tacoma, Washington.
-He was the oldest son of Erivan Haub, the former CEO of Tengelmann Group.
+Karl-Erivan Haub was born on March 2, 1960, in Tacoma, Washington, the eldest son of Erivan Haub, former CEO of Tengelmann Group.
 From 1978 to 1983, Haub studied economics and social sciences at the University of St. Gallen, Switzerland.
 At the same time, he was a trainee at Tengelmann Group.
 According to Forbes, the Haub family is one of the wealthiest in the world.

 Disappearance

 Haub was an experienced ski mountaineer.
-On April 7, 2018, he went training for a skiing tour in Zermatt, Switzerland and did not return, thus being reported as missing.
+On April 7, 2018, a month after his father's death, he went training for a skiing tour in Zermatt, Switzerland and did not return, thus being reported as missing.
 Reportedly, he intended to take part in the Patrouille des Glaciers, the world's biggest ski touring race which starts in Zermatt (respectively in the valley to the west, Arolla), and ends in Verbier.
-He had been taking part in this 53 km long race for several years.
+He had taken part in this 53 km long race for several years.

-Following his disappearance, Tengelmann announced that his brother Christian W.E.
-Haub would be appointed sole CEO of Tengelmann Group effective April 18, 2018.
+Following his disappearance, Tengelmann announced that Haub's brother, Christian, would be appointed sole CEO of Tengelmann Group effective April 18, 2018.
 A week after he went missing, the search was called off and Haub is now presumed dead.

-In October 2018, the search was discontinued due to lack of prospects of success.
+In October 2018, the search was discontinued due to an increasing lack of prospects of success.

 On May 14, 2021, the district court in Cologne formally declared Haub dead, officially listing his time of death as midnight on April 7, 2018.

+However, in May 2023, a report appeared in the German magazine Stern that Haub might have actually escaped to live a new life in Russia, and might have been seen in Moscow in 2021.
+The magazine refers to CCTV footage obtained from a source in the FSB.
+According to journalists, the coincidence of appearance is 90%.